Mounting

 - Layer Height: 0.2mm or finer for smoother surfaces

-Avoid using ABS for printing mounts, as it can be brittle and crack under the vibration and impacts experienced during competitions.
+Avoid using ABS for printing mounts, as it will shrink and may crack under the vibration and impacts experienced during competitions.

 Mounting Position